AmrYasserSaber/Storefront-API/README.md

 ## Database Setup

-1. Create a user with the following command:
+1. Create a user with the following command

-2. Create the main database:
+2. Create the main database

-3. Create the testing database:
+3. Create the testing database

-4. Grant all privileges on the main database to the store_user:
+4. Grant all privileges on the main database to the store_user

-5. Grant all privileges on the testing database to the store_user:
+5. Grant all privileges on the testing database to the store_user

 ## .env Setup